awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

    After running this command, the following occurs:

-   1. CodeDeploy deregisters the Auto Scaling group from the deployment group\.
+   1. CodeDeploy de\-registers the Auto Scaling group from the deployment group\.

    1. CodeDeploy removes the Auto Scaling lifecycle hook from the Auto Scaling group\.